What is hepatitis?

 • Have abnormal liver tests

-• Have been exposed to a person who has HCV
+• Have been exposed to HCV infected blood

 • Have had a needle-stick injury at work